 Helsinki is a small capital city with several attractions for tourists, most of which can be visited in a one day itinerary.
-There are a few other experiences to try (read my post on visiting a public sauna and bath) and if you can make sure you find a restaurant that serves traditional food from Lapland, an area in the North of Finland certainly worth visiting if you have the time.
+There are a few other experiences to try (read my post on visiting a public sauna and bath) and if you can make sure you find a restaurant that serves traditional food from Lapland, an area in the North of Finland certainly worth visiting if you have the time (read my posts about Saariselka and Inari in Lapland).
 Despite being a Scandinavian country I found Finland to be much more affordable than Norway or Sweden, which helps, and contrary to popular belief Finnish people are warm and welcoming, happy to speak with visitors about their beautiful country.

 Finland’s Visitors Bureau http://www.visitfinland.fi